 Michelle Goldberg is a senior contributing writer at The Nation.
-She is the author, most recently, of The Means of Reproduction: Sex, Power, and the Future of the World.
-Her Twitter feed is at @michelleinbklyn.
+She is the author, most recently, of The Goddess Pose: The Audacious Life of Indra Devi, the Woman Who Helped Bring Yoga to the West.
+Her Twitter feed is @michelleinbklyn.

 Republicans are once again arguing that American Jews will abandon the Democratic Party.
 But it won’t happen, because Jews recoil from the GOP’s overt Christianity, even when it comes with staunch pro-Israel views.

 The scandal seems to be less about Anthony Weiner’s sexual social networking than the fact that he got caught.
 As technology thins the line between public and private, do politicians retain a right to be human?

 Israel has enthusiastically embraced advanced reproductive technologies.
 Now a court is considering whether parents have the right to use their dead son’s frozen sperm to create posthumous grandchildren.

 An IDF vet with ‘a great sense of discomfort about my own personal behavior’ when he patrolled the Occupied Territories now leads a group called Breaking the Silence dedicated to exposing the messy work of occupation